 - (a) In terms of Section 6.5.1 of the Public Enterprises Circular No. PED/12 dated 02 June 2003, the financial statements for the year under review should be presented to the Auditor General within 60 days after the close of the year of accounts.
-Nevertheless, the Commission had furnished the financial statements for the year under review to the Auditor General on 27 February 2017. - (b) In terms of Section 3 of the Public Enterprises Circular No. PED/45 dated 02 October 2007, the certification relating to the responsibility of the presentation of accounts had not been indicated in the financial statements.
-5.2 Corporate Plan and Action Plan A Corporate Plan and an Action Plan for the year under review had not been prepared in accordance with Section 5.1 of the Public Enterprises Circular No. PED/12 dated 02 June 2003.
-5.3 Budgetary Control A budget for the year under review had not been prepared in terms of Section 5.2 of the Public Enterprises Circular No. PED/12 dated 02 June 2003.
-6. Systems and Controls Deficiencies in systems and controls observed during the course of audit were brought to the notice of the Secretary of the Tax Appeals Commission from time to time.
-Special attention is needed in respect of the following the ledger accounts Failure in properly maintaining, appeal deposits and appeal guarantees, not properly maintaining the Register of Fixed Assets and not adequately maintaining the records on deposits and guarantees.
+Nevertheless, the Commission had furnished the financial statements for the year under review to the Auditor General on 23 May 2017. - (c) In terms of Section 3 of the Public Enterprises Circular No. PED/45 dated 02 October 2007, the certification relating to the responsibility of the presentation of accounts had not been indicated in the financial statements.

+5.2 Corporate Plan and Action Plan

+A Corporate Plan and an Action Plan for the year under review had not been prepared in accordance with Section 5.1 of the Public Enterprises Circular No. PED/12 dated 02 June 2003.

+5.3 Budgetary Control

+A budget for the year under review had not been prepared in terms of Section 5.2 of the Public Enterprises Circular No. PED/12 dated 02 June 2003.

+6. Systems and Controls

+Deficiencies in systems and controls observed during the course of audit were brought to the notice of the Secretary of the Tax Appeals Commission from time to time.
+Special attention is needed in respect of the following areas of control.

+Area of Systems and Controls Observations (a) Accounting Failure in maintaining the ledger accounts properly. (b) Maintenance of Registers and Records Failure in properly maintaining the register on appeal charges, appeal deposits and appeal guarantees, not properly maintaining the Register of Fixed Assets and not adequately maintaining the records on deposits and guarantees.